Surgery Partners (SGRY)

 We hope Surgery Partners can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-12. Key Takeaways from Surgery Partners’s Q1 Results
+12. Key Takeaways from Surgery Partners’s Q3 Results

-We were impressed by how significantly Surgery Partners beat analysts’ sales volume expectations this quarter.
-On the other hand, its EPS missed significantly and its revenue was just in line with Wall Street’s estimates.
+We were impressed by how significantly Surgery Partners blew past analysts’ sales volume expectations this quarter.
+On the other hand, its EPS missed.
+Looking ahead, its full-year revenue and full-year EBITDA guidance both fell short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock traded down 5.1% to $21 immediately following the results.
+The stock traded down 13.5% to $18.61 immediately after reporting.

 13. Is Now The Time To Buy Surgery Partners?

-First off, its revenue growth was good over the last five years.
-And while Surgery Partners’s cash profitability fell over the last five years, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+Aside from its balance sheet, Surgery Partners is a pretty decent company.
+First off, its revenue growth was solid over the last five years.
+On top of that, Surgery Partners’s rising cash profitability gives it more optionality, and its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.

-Surgery Partners’s P/E ratio based on the next 12 months is 18.5x.
+Surgery Partners’s P/E ratio based on the next 12 months is 27x.
 All that said, we aren’t investing at the moment because its balance sheet makes us balk.
-Interested in this company and its prospects?
-We recommend you wait until it generates sufficient cash flows or raises money.
+We think a potential buyer of the stock should wait until the company generates sufficient cash flows or raises money.